therealaxax/Query-Plan-Explainer/README.md

 Password to PostGres will be asked for upon start of program.

 ## Running the program
-To run program, use this command:
+To run program, use this command:<br />
 ``` python project.py ```

 You will be asked to enter your PostGres password in the terminal.
 If successful, a GUI window should pop up.